jayc-10/bibi/README.md

   - Bam Yang Gang
   - Sugar Rush

-## Paraguay
+## PARAGUAY
-You're probably wondering why there's a flag of paraguay at the bottom of the webpage.
-I got asked that in an interview, so I practiced it and actually did it correctly this time (oops 😍).
+You're probably wondering why there's a flag of Paraguay at the bottom of the webpage.
+I got asked that in a club interview, so I practiced it AFTER and actually did it correctly this time (oops 😍).